-While some customer relationship managers may hold just a bachelor’s degree in economics, business, or a related field, a growing number have graduate degrees such as a master’s in economics.
+While some customer relationship managers may hold just a bachelor’s degree in economics, business administration, or a related field, a growing number have graduate degrees such as a master’s in economics.

 Salaries for relationship managers can vary depending on employment factors such as location, years of experience in the field, and job description.
 Still, PayScale reports that these sales professionals make nearly $60,000 per year on average.

 Positions for economics professors are currently growing faster than average, according to the Bureau of Labor Statistics (BLS).
-These economics positions require not only a strong understanding of economic principles, but also a grasp of effective instructional techniques.
-In addition to teaching economics classes, economics professors are tasked with designing curricula, grading assignments, and even contributing to scholarly research in their disciplines.
+These economics positions require not only theoretical knowledge of economic principles, but also a grasp of effective instructional techniques.
+In addition to teaching economics classes, economics professors will join a distinguished faculty tasked with designing curricula, grading assignments, and even contributing to scholarly research in their disciplines.

-While positions for university professors require a doctorate in economics, a master’s will suffice for positions at community colleges.
+While positions for university professors require a doctorate in economics, a master’s program will qualify them for positions at community colleges.
 Some economics professors maintain jobs in the industry while teaching part-time.

 According to the BLS, economic professors make approximately $107,000 per year on average.
 They may make more or less depending on their specific terms of employment, including location, employer, and schedule.

-Individuals with skills in both mathematics and technology may find careers as data scientists.
+Individuals with theoretical knowledge and skills in both mathematics and technology may find careers as data scientists.
 These professionals crunch numbers and analyze data on behalf of a company, looking for insights that may positively impact their profit margins and overall success.
-In addition to collecting data and performing complex calculations, data scientists may also be responsible for preparing reports and delivering presentations to company stakeholders.
+In addition to collecting data and performing complex calculations, data scientists may also be responsible for preparing reports and delivering presentations to company stakeholders regarding thier data analysis.

 The vast majority of data scientists hold at least a master’s degree.
-These advanced credentials may be in mathematics, statistics, computer science, or of course, economics.
+These advanced degrees may be in mathematics, statistics, computer science, or of course, economics.

 In the age of big data, positions for data scientists are in demand.
 Jobs in this sector are currently growing much faster than average, according to the Bureau of Labor Statistics (BLS).
 Jobs in data science are some of the most lucrative available for professionals with a master’s in economics.
 On average, data scientists make over $96,000 annually, as reported by PayScale.

-Another popular position for professionals with a master’s in economics credential is that of a budget analyst.
-These types of analysts use their knowledge of mathematics, economics, and finance to help companies set and maintain an optimal budget.
-Related tasks may include evaluating budget proposals from company stakeholders, preparing financial reports, and forecasting the company’s future fiscal needs.
+Another popular position for professionals who have completed a graduate economic program is that of a budget analyst.
+These types of analysts use their knowledge of mathematics, economics, and finance to help companies and nonprofit organizations set and maintain an optimal budget.
+Related tasks may include evaluating budget proposals from company stakeholders, preparing financial reports, and forecasting the company’s future financial needs.

-While a bachelor’s degree in economics or business is usually enough to secure a position as a budget analyst, more companies are hiring applicants who have successfully completed a graduate economics program or other advanced degree.
-Applicants may be required to demonstrate some related experience before being hired on as a budget analyst.
+While a bachelor’s degree in quantitative economics or business is usually enough to snag a position as a budget analyst, more companies are hiring applicants who have successfully completed a graduate economics program or other advanced degree.
+Applicants may be required to demonstrate some related experience and undergo rigorous training before being hired on as a budget analyst.

-The Bureau of Labor Statistics (BLS) reports that the employment of budget analysts is currently growing about as fast as average.
+The Bureau of Labor Statistics (BLS) reports that the employment of budget analysts in the corporate sector is currently growing about as fast as average.
 These positions are fairly well-paid, too.
 The average salary for these professionals is just under $79,000, according to the BLS.

 One of the fastest-growing occupations for individuals with a master’s degree in economics is an actuary.
 The Bureau of Labor Statistics (BLS) has reported that jobs for actuaries will grow by 18% between 2019 and 2029—that’s much faster than average compared to all occupations.

 After completing thier degree program, actuaries usually work in the insurance industry.
-They are responsible for creating and implementing complex statistical models that evaluate the threat of catastrophic events such as fires and natural disasters and the risk of death or sickness.
+They are responsible for creating and implementing complex statistical models based on data analysis that evaluate the threat of catastrophic events such as fires and natural disasters and the risk of death or sickness.
 By predicting the probability of such events, actuaries can help ensure that insurance companies can pay out claims as necessary.
 These professionals typically need strong skills in quantitative economics.

 Actuaries who study economics in an accredited economics program are well-compensated for their work.
 According to the BLS, the median annual wage for these professionals was over $111,000.

-A master’s in economics may give candidates a competitive advantage when looking for work as an actuary, but this advanced credential isn’t required.
+Master’s-level economics programs may give candidates a competitive advantage when looking for work as an actuary, but this advanced credential isn’t required.
 Many companies hire actuaries with only a bachelor’s degree in actuarial science, statistics, economics, or a related field.
 Others encourage students to complete an advanced course of study.

 Though traditionally associated with a business degree, the occupation of management analyst is also one suited for those professionals with a master’s degree in economics.
-Management analysts oversee high-level operations of an organization and advise managers on how to increase efficiency and profit.
-Some of the duties of a management analyst may include gathering information and data, preparing reports and presentations, and creating alternative procedures and processes for organizations.
+Management analysts use analytical skills to oversee high-level operations of an organization and advise managers on how to increase efficiency and profit.
+Some of the duties of a management analyst may include gathering information and data, preparing reports and presentations, and creating alternative procedures and processes for organizations in the corporate sector.

 Pay for management analysts will vary by industry as well as individual employment terms.
 Still, the BLS reports the median annual wage for these professionals is over $87,000 per year.

-The fields of economics and statistics are not so dissimilar, so a career as a statistician is certainly a prospect for individuals with a strong grasp of applied economics, economic theory, and quantitative economics.
+The fields of economics and statistics are not so dissimilar, so a career as a statistician is certainly an option for individuals with a strong grasp of applied economics, economic theory, and quantitative economics.
 A statistician’s exact role will depend on the industry they work in.
-In general, though, these mathematically inclined professionals are responsible for analyzing data and performing calculations to solve problems on behalf of a company or other organization.
+In general, though, these mathematically talented professionals are responsible for analyzing data using quantitative methods and performing calculations to solve problems on behalf of a company or other organization.
 Statisticians must also be tech-savvy as many of their duties rely on specialized software.

-Those who secure positions as statisticians after finishing thier masters programs may enjoy a six-figure salary as well; the average annual wage for statisticians (as reported by the BLS) is more than $110,000.
+Those who secure positions as statisticians after finishing thier masters programs may enjoy a six-figure salary as well; the median salary for statisticians (as reported by the BLS) is more than $110,000.